In this guide, I want to show you how to master your English reading comprehension.

 But it must be a place where you can regularly go and read.

-A place that you associate by habit that this is the place where you practice your reading.
+A place that you associate by habit that this is where you practice your reading.

 Make sure it is the same time every day that you start your reading practice.